tracerun/ext-vscode/README.md

-# tracerun README
+# js README

-This is the README for your extension "tracerun".
+This is the README for your extension "Trace Run".
 After writing up a brief description, we recommend including the following sections.

 ## Features